turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql_instructor.md

 ## Complete GraphQL Server

 Congrats, you've written your first GraphQL server and tested it out in GraphiQL!
 You can see it takes a bit of setup, but the long term benefits are something many companies seeing are very much worth it.

+## Closing Activity

+Split the class into three groups (or more), each group gets one topic and 10 minutes to plan a pitch and poster/whiteboard to use as a visual.

+### Making the case for GraphQL

+Your manager is thinking about moving to GraphQL.
+Whatever you think about it in real life today, in this situation, you are on a mission to convince her that your company should move to it.

+What's your pitch?

+### Prevent Disaster

+Your manager is thinking about moving to GraphQL.
+Whatever you think about it in real life today, in this situation, you are on a mission to make sure this horrible decision is not make because REST is the best.

+What's your pitch?

+### Educator

+Your manager is thinking about moving to GraphQL.
+It's so much of a buzzword that it seems like some people on your team are all excited about it for that reason only.

+Your job is to educate the team on what the purpose and benefits of GraphQL are, and how this compares to REST.